How Autism Feels: Understanding the Lived Experience From the Inside

 Autistic emotional experience is often described as deep, intense, and sometimes fast-moving.

-Emotion Felt as Amplified
+Emotions Felt as Amplified

-as highly amplified sensations.
+Many autistic adults describe emotions like joy, excitement, sadness, and frustration as highly amplified sensations.
 They may experience:

-- difficulty slowing down strong internal feelings
+- Difficulty slowing down strong internal feelings

-- difficulty identifying emotions in real time
+- Difficulty identifying emotions in real time (a trait called alexithymia)

-- needing extra time to recover from emotional intensity
+- Needing extra time to recover from emotional intensity

-This emotional fullness is not a weakness—it is a form of sensitivity that can deepen connection, creativity, and authenticity.
+This emotional fullness is not a weakness.
+It is a form of sensitivity that can deepen connection, creativity, and authenticity.

 Hyper-Empathy

-- beautiful and connective
+- Beautiful and connective

-- overwhelming and draining
+- Overwhelming and draining

 Hyper-empathy often goes unseen because it may not show up in socially expected ways.